Part-time Accounting Certificate

 This course will provide students with an opportunity to get equipped with the latest instruments used in the field of accounting.
 Sage 50 is an easy-to-use desktop accounting software, primarily for growing small businesses, but can also be used for big business accounting.
 It includes standard accounting such as accounts payables, accounts receivable, bill payments and cash flow management.

-This course will introduce students to one of the most widely used business applications in the business environment, Microsoft POWERPOINT.
-Students will utilize POWERPOINT to create various presentations.
+This course introduces students to one of the most widely used business applications.
+Students will use PowerPoint to create various presentations.
 Students will learn how to create presentation slides, using text, images, audio and video files.

 |1:30PM to 5:30PM||1:30PM to 5:30PM||1:30PM to 5:30PM||1:30PM to 5:30PM||1:30PM to 5:30PM|